Credential Engine joins ARM Institute consortium; new partnership leads to opportunities for students, workers, and employers.

 So how do employers, workers, and students navigate a skills-based economy?
 According to Credential Engine, there are more than 967,734+ unique credentials in the U.S. alone.
 How do students, workers, and employers identify the right training program for their goals?
 That’s where the ARM Institute and Credential Engine will come in to help.

 The ARM Institute’s RoboticsCareer.org resource connects education seekers and employers with training options for manufacturing careers working with robotics.
-Each program listed on RoboticsCareer.org – and there are more than 13,500 programs listed – directly align with career pathways defined by the ARM Institute in collaboration with industry, government, and academia.
+Each program listed on RoboticsCareer.org – and there are more than 13,500 programs listed – directly align with robotics career paths defined by the ARM Institute in collaboration with industry, government, and academia.
 The program’s listing clearly shows education seekers and employers which specific skills the program addresses.

 Credential Engine provides critical access to information about credentials that opens students’ eyes to the full range of opportunities for learning, advancement, and meaningful careers both including and beyond manufacturing.
 Credential Engine provides a suite of web-based services that creates a centralized Credential Registry to house up-to-date information about all credentials, a common description language to enable credential comparability, and a platform to support customized applications to search and retrieve information about credentials.